John-R-Wallace-NOAA/GoogleVis_Type_Motion_Chart_No_Flash/DSLabs_Gap_data_with_fertility.md

                label_colour = TRUE,
                x_label      = "Fertility rate, total (births per woman)", y_label      = "Life Expectancy",
+               theme        = "tech-blue"
                title        = "Gapminder — Health & Wealth of Nations")

-               #
+      # saveHtmlFolder()
+      # openwd()  # To open the copied motion chart go to the newly created HTML folder and doulble-click on 'index.html'

 <br>
 <br>
 # Life expectancy by fertility for United States and Vietnam only (Hans uses this example) <br>
-&nbsp;&nbsp; # Note that the trail length is now the number or rows of the data, this more matches Hans example.
+&nbsp;&nbsp;&nbsp; # Note that the trail length is now the number or rows of the data, this more matches Hans' example.

      US.Viet <- gap_dslabs[gap_dslabs$country %in% c('United States', 'Vietnam'), ]